Yezo/trackr/README.md

 - Add a job application
 - Edit a job application
 - Mark a job application as pending, rejected, or accepted
-- Filter between job applications with multiple categories
 - View user-based data regarding their current job search

 Through this project I am

-- Learning bootstrap
-- Learning tests
+- Learning more about Bootstrap
 - Learning forms and form validation
+- Learning how to use the FormData API